About The Lockman Foundation

 How It All Began

-The Lockman Foundation was established in 1942 when F. Dewey Lockman and his wife Minna put their hearts, minds, and financial resources to the task of promoting Christian evangelism and education.
-Beginning with the development of a Bible study program for servicemen at El Toro Marine Base in Southern California, The Lockman Foundation soon expanded its ministry to include children by establishing summer Bible schools at many Orange County churches and bringing Released Time Christian Education to the local public schools.
+The Lockman Foundation was established in 1942.
+F. Dewey Lockman and his wife Minna put their hearts, minds, and financial resources to the task of promoting Christian evangelism and education.
+Beginning with the development of a Bible study program for servicemen at El Toro Marine Base in Southern California, The Lockman Foundation soon expanded its ministry to include children.
+This was achieved by establishing summer Bible schools at many Orange County churches and bringing Released Time Christian Education to the local public schools.

-They next turned their attention to Bible translation and in 1958, the Amplified New Testament was the first Bible produced by The Lockman Foundation.
+They next turned their attention to Bible translation.
+In 1958, the Amplified New Testament was the first Bible produced by The Lockman Foundation.
 This Bible takes key words and shows the many facets and shades of meaning from the original Hebrew, Greek and Aramaic words within the body of the text.

 Following the success of the Amplified Bible, Dewey Lockman saw the need for a translation of the Bible that would be clearly readable in current English without sacrificing any accuracy in the translation from Hebrew, Greek, and Aramaic.
-In 1959, he sought to organize a group of scholars and pastors to work on a new translation using the strong scholarship and accuracy of the 1901 American Standard Version as their model.
+In 1959, he sought to organize a group of scholars and pastors to work on a new translation.
+They would be use the strong scholarship and accuracy of the 1901 American Standard Version as their model.

 In 1963 the New American Standard Bible New Testament was published with the entire Bible following in 1971.